Additional related information may be found at: |

 PRINCIPLES OF NEURONAL CELL BIOLOGY: RELEVANCE TO BIOCHEMICAL ANATOMY

 Among the unique components of neurons are those focused on generating an action potential, producing neurotransmitters, and receiving transsynaptic signals.
 Most of neurobiology and much of biological psychiatry thus depends in part on the analysis of these elements of brain functioning.
 At its core, the neuron is specialized in its ability to be "excited" by incoming signals and to pass that (modified) information on to other cells.
-As we look at a typical neuron (FIG. 1.
-Diagram illustrating the biosynthesis and transport of neurotransmitters, their synthesizing enzymes, and neuropeptides, as well as neurotransmitter release. ), some of the essential elements for this communication can be seen, including a host of specialized proteins.
+As we look at a typical neuron (), some of the essential elements for this communication can be seen, including a host of specialized proteins.
 If we begin with a vesicle in a typical dopamine neuron in the substantia nigra, for example, we see that it contains a set of synthetic enzymes—in this case tyrosine hydroxylase and aromatic amino acid decarboxylase—which are responsible for the conversion of the amino acid tyrosine into dopamine.
 Furthermore, this dopamine vesicle might contain a peptide precursor (e.g., pro-neurotensin) and the enzymes necessary for its processing (as many as 3–6 different types of peptidases) into the final active peptide product, neurotensin.
 As this vesicle is moved from the cell body to the terminal by an elaborate transport system, these enzymes act to produce their final transmitter products.
 At the synapse, vesicles are accumulated so that at the appropriate electrochemical signal (involving another major class of proteins) their products are released into the synaptic cleft.
 The postsynaptic cell "senses" the released dopamine and neurotensin by their action on specific dopamine and neurotensin receptors, which had been previously synthesized and inserted into the membrane.
 It is clear that many other types of proteins are active in this signaling process.
 For example, transduction from the receptor to a series of second- and third-order messenger proteins involves a host of molecules, among them channels, G proteins, cyclases, kinases, and transacting factors (see Cholinergic Transduction, Signal Transduction Pathways for Catecholamine Receptors, and Serotonin Receptors: Signal Transduction Pathways).
 Beyond this array of postsynaptic activity are a series of residual actions on the presynaptic side.
 For example, monoamines are usually removed from the synapse into the cytosol by a transmitter-specific transporter (see Cholinergic Transduction and Norepinephrine and Serotonin Transporters: Molecular Targets of Antidepressant Drugs); there the transmitter (dopamine) can be moved into the vesicle for re-use (an event accomplished by yet another specific protein), or it can be metabolized by degradative enzymes (e.g., monoamine oxidase).
 Dopamine remaining in the synapse can also activate another dopamine receptor subtype on the dopamine-producing cell.
 This dopamine "autoreceptor" inhibits further dopamine release into the synapse (see Molecular Biology, Pharmacology, and Brain Distribution of Subtypes of the Muscarinic Receptor).

 The foregoing discussion was presented in order to highlight the diversity of proteins needed for effective neurotransmission.
 It is indeed these very proteins which can be used to study neuronal regulation in brain.
 The reader may notice that this discussion began with a complement of mature proteins in neurons.
 Neurobiology texts often begin there in part because this was basically the extent of our knowledge regarding them 10–15 years ago.
 As the fields of cell biology and molecular biology have grown, it has become clear that all cells use the same fundamental genetic and protein synthetic machinery.
 The proteins critical to neuronal functioning are thus the products of standard transcriptional and translational processes.
 We now turn to a brief description of some of these early events, before describing the aforementioned histochemical and anatomical methods.